James Blake at Cirque Royal - Koninklijk Circus - Complete Guide, Tips & FAQs

 Getting to Cirque Royal - Koninklijk Circus: Complete Transport Guide

 By Bus: Several bus routes serve the area around the Cirque Royal.
-Key routes and stops include Botanique (served by numerous buses like 61, 358, 359, 351, etc.) and Rogier.
-Check the STIB-MIVB website or app for the most up-to-date route information and schedules based on your starting point.
+Key stops include Trône, Royal, and Palais de Justice.
+Bus lines such as 27, 33, 54, 65, 71, and 80 pass close by.
+It’s advisable to check the TEC (Transport en Commun de Wallonie) website or app for the most up-to-date route information based on your starting point in Brussels.

-Walking: If you are staying in the central Brussels area, walking to the Cirque Royal is a viable and often enjoyable option, allowing you to soak in the city's atmosphere.
-It’s approximately a 20-30 minute walk from Grand Place, depending on your exact starting point.
+Walking: If you are staying in the city centre, particularly in areas around Grand Place, Sablon, or the European Quarter, walking to the Cirque Royal is a viable and enjoyable option.
+It offers a chance to soak in the city's atmosphere.
+The walk from Grand Place is approximately 20-25 minutes.

 Food, Drink & Local Recommendations